amd/HPCTrainingDock/extras/scripts/aim-engine/README.md

 - The defaults are ungated and need no token.
 If we deliberately pick a gated model such as Llama or Gemma, it needs a Hugging Face token in `HF_TOKEN` from an account granted access to that model.
+- The models used here (for example Qwen2.5-1.5B-Instruct and Qwen3-32B) are ungated convenience picks chosen so the scripts run without a token.
+They exercise the serving path only; they are not tuned or representative for benchmarking, so we should not read performance or hardware conclusions from them.
+For performance work we use a model that ships an optimized AIM profile and follow AMD's tuning guidance.
+- The operator ranks each model's published serving profiles by tier and, by default, requires at least an "optimized" (pre-tuned) one.
+Whether an optimized profile exists is a property of that model's entry in the AIM catalog, not of the GPU: AMD's featured models ship tuned profiles while an ungated community model often ships only a generic one.
+So the resolver can report `ProfileNotFound` on such a model even though the hardware is fully capable and candidates matched the node.
+We therefore set `spec.profile.selector.minimumType: any` on the AIMService we apply, which still prefers optimized profiles but allows a generic one so serving proceeds.
+To require tuned profiles only, raise this floor back to `optimized`.
 - The operator's default caching provisions a PVC per profile and routing needs a Gateway or load balancer.
 On a bare cluster without a default StorageClass or load balancer, the cache PVC stays Pending and the service hangs in Starting.